nhsconnect/Digital-Child-Health/Generation/Chapter.2.Change History/index.md

 # Change History #

+### Alpha Phase #

+This specification has been updated to Alpha status, which represents *'Initial test APIs, likely to change substantially, or be discontinued as the project develops'*.

 ### Experimental Phase #

 Following review and assurance, this Digital Child Events Catalogue specification is now being updated in preparation for an Alpha release.

-The Alpha release status represents *'Initial test APIs, likely to change substantially, or be discontinued as the project develops'*.

 **Architecture** - Updated to detail: